DeKalb County Car Accident Lawyer

 Talk to a DeKalb County Car Accident Attorney Today

 If you’ve been in a car accident in DeKalb County, you have rights.
-At Hawkins, Spizman & Fortas, our Atlanta car accident attorneys know how difficult this time can be.
+At Hawkins, Spizman & Fortas, our DeKalb County car accident attorneys know how difficult this time can be.
 That’s why we always offer free, no-obligation consultations.

 During your initial consultation, we’ll look at all the details of your case and help you decide whether we can help you.
 We’ll look at the settlement offered by your insurer and evaluate whether we can get you more compensation or not.
 If we can, we’ll advise you on the next steps in the lawsuit process.